Surrey Library members have access to a wide range of eLibrary services:

 Access over 3,000 eMagazines and a selection of eComics through the Libby app: see Libby app.

-Pressreader includes thousands of eNewspapers in a variety of languages, including the Independent, Guardian, Telegraph, Daily Mail, Daily Express, regional papers and newspapers from around the world.
-Updated daily.
-Available via the website or download the Pressreader app.
-Pressreader also includes magazines.
+Pressreader is updated daily and includes thousands of eNewspapers in a variety of languages, including the Independent, Guardian, Telegraph, Daily Mail, Daily Express, regional papers and newspapers from around the world.
+Pressreader also includes a number of eMagazines.

 Project Gutenberg eBooks and eAudiobooks is a collection of classic titles which can be downloaded for free and do not count against your library limit.